willis240/willis240.github.io/README.md

 #### June 29

 - Increased the UDP/IP buffer limit to 8838608 bytes for using the socket listener input plugin for Telegraf
+- Updated the Test Site Maintenance cheat sheet to have notes on when to take photos

 ## About Me